jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Data files (JS ou JSON)

 Aside from collections, the other data source you can use with Eleventy are data files.
-Those can be static or dynamic (retrieved from an API).
+Those can be static or dynamic (fetched from an API).

 By default, these files have to be stored in the `./src/_data/` directory.
 This can be modified uing the `.eleventy.js` configuration file.